 Researchers can apply for up to \$1 million per year under this category for projects up to 3 years in duration.
 The Council expects to fund between 1 and 2 grants in this category per year.

 Assessment Criteria

-The key assessment criteria for the Marsden Fund Council Awards are:
+The key assessment criteria for the Marsden Fund Council Awards have been updated due to the new Terms of Reference, and are: